Identifying CP Basis Invariants in SMEFT: Introduction of Ring-diagrams

 This the invariant appearing in the parametrization of the Cabibbo--Kobayashi--Maskawa (CKM) Matrix relevant to CP violation in the renormalizable theory of weak interaction~\cite{Cabibbo:1963yz,Kobayashi:1973fv,Wolfenstein:1983yz,Chau:1984fp,Greenberg:1985mr}.
 Note that Eq.~\eqref{J33p} can be rewritten in terms of the lower primary invariants defined in Eq.~\eqref{eq:SMinv}, so disregarded as a basic invariant.

 Now, we use an alternative procedure that systemically can classify invariants in the SM and beyond, using a Ring-diagram that is accompanied by the Cayley--Hamilton theorem and equivalently by ring-set (petals) enabling us to identify basic invariants.
-Particularly, we show our approach automatically distinguishes basic invariants as well as the CP properties of invariants.
+Particularly, we show our approach automatically distinguishes the CP properties of invariants.
 Additionally, the structure of interrelations between basis invariants (syzygies) can be expressed through the chain procedure providing an explicit cancellation between terms where only basic invariants remain in them.

 Considering the outlined structure, it becomes apparent that when classifying invariants, beginning with the lowest order and progressively extending to higher orders, there comes a juncture where the summation of various permutations of a generating set can be articulated in terms of fundamental invariants.
-These invariants, which are algebraically dependent, are referred to as 'Joint' invariants.
+These invariants, which are algebraically dependent, are referred to as ``Joint" invariants.
 The visual representations of the sequence of steps that we follow to obtain and distinguish invariants are summarized in Flowcharts ~\ref{F1} and ~\ref{F2}.
 The visual representations of the sequence of steps that we follow to obtain and distinguish invariants are summarized in Flowcharts ~\ref{F1} and ~\ref{F2}.

 { }